rjkviegas/course/apprenticeship_module_outlines.md

 By the end of the module all developers can:

-* Follow an effective learning process for learning a new language
-* Test drive simple front-end web app with Javascript
+Learn any new programming language

 ### Challenges